harrisonlabollita/w2kplot/README.md

 </a>
 </p>

-**spaghetti** is a Python program to create publication quality band structure plots from [Wien2k](http://susi.theochem.tuwien.ac.at) density-functional theory (DFT) calculations.
+**w2kplot** is a Python program to create publication quality band structure plots from [Wien2k](http://susi.theochem.tuwien.ac.at) density-functional theory (DFT) calculations.
 The user simply runs the program inside the directory with the required files from Wien2k and it takes care of the rest!

 **This program works!
 But it is still in beta.
 See below**